toowoxx/fifo-http-server/README.md

 It starts a HTTP server and all data you write to the `./fifo` file can be downloaded using this HTTP server.

+You can also use it to receive data.

-This essentially creates a streaming filesystem-to-HTTP interface allowing you to stream data from stdout to a remote location via HTTP.
+This essentially creates a streaming filesystem-to-HTTP interface allowing you to stream data from stdout to a remote location or from a remote location to stdin via HTTP.

+This server does not support TLS/HTTPS, so use a reverse proxy for that.

 ## How to use this